 - Discoverability and self-service

 - Community and evangelism

 In this blog post, we will take a deep-dive into the strategy element of the digital transformation blueprint.
-To access the full blueprint with information on each of the six key elements, download the full Hands-on guide to digital transformation.
+To access the full blueprint with information on each of the five key elements, download the full Hands-on guide to digital transformation.

 The key elements of a transformation strategy

 How does your enterprise think about, model, and develop a strategy that links API and integration capabilities with business transformation outcomes and technology?

 In today’s digital world, platform businesses — businesses that create value by facilitating exchanges between people, data, and devices — haven’t just disrupted traditional business models, they have shifted the power of the market from the hands of suppliers to consumers.
 They do so by tapping into the exponential value of the network effect — a phenomenon in which a product or service increases in value with each user it adds — to ensure the

 work they are doing today provides exponential return in the future.

 An organization’s success is now determined by the digital platform it uses to support its business and the business model that its platform enables.
 This requires a tight strategic alignment between business and IT leaders, who should function as partners in determining a shared set of KPIs that measure API consumption patterns as they relate to business outcomes, such as which APIs drive adoption and which APIs generate the highest conversions.
 When measured consistently, and all the stakeholders understand the KPI correlations, digital businesses are able to glean strategic business insights from these KPIs — such as predictability of transaction patterns and new expansion opportunities — much faster than traditional businesses have been able to in the past.